 These chocolate covered cashews are the best no bake treat!
 Made with 4 simple ingredients and 15 minutes of prep!
 Perfect for a healthy snack/dessert, adding to holiday charcuterie boards, and gifting.

-ROASTED CASHEWS - These are honestly so much better with roasted cashews.
-Roasting the cashews brings out the flavor of the cashews as well as adding a nice crunch (raw cashews are much softer).
+- Roasted cashews - These are honestly so much better with roasted cashews.
+Roasting the cashews brings out the flavor of the cashews and adds a nice crunch (raw cashews are much softer).
 That said, if you don't have time to roast your cashews, you can use raw or buy already roasted (unsalted) cashews.

-Clean food tip: If you want quality and want to avoid pesticides, organic is the best option.
-Cashews (as with most nuts) are sprayed with synthetic chemicals (like pesticides), which can be harmful to our health.
+Clean food tip: Cashews (as with most nuts) are sprayed with synthetic chemicals (like pesticides), which can be harmful to our health.
+I recommend organic cashews.

 Follow along with these easy steps to make your chocolate cashews.